rhomobile/rhoconnect-rb/README.md

 	  include DataMapper::Resource
 	  include Rhoconnect::Resource
 	end

+### Partitioning Datasets

 Next, your models will need to declare a partition key for `rhoconnect-rb`.
-This partition key is used by `rhoconnect-rb` to uniquely identify the model dataset when it is stored in a Rhoconnect application.
+This partition key is used by `rhoconnect-rb` to uniquely identify the model dataset when it is stored in a rhoconnect instance.
 It is typically an attribute on the model or related model.  `rhoconnect-rb` supports two types of partitions:

-* :app - No unique key will be used, a shared dataset is used for all users.
+* :app - No unique key will be used, a shared dataset is synchronzied for all users.
 * lambda { some lambda } - Execute a lambda which returns the unique key string.

 For example, the `Product` model above might have a `belongs_to :user` relationship.
-The partition identifying the username would be declared as:
+This provides us a simple way to organize the `Product` dataset for rhoconnect by reusing this relationship.
+The partition identifying a username would be declared as:

 	class Product < ActiveRecord::Base
 	  include Rhoconnect::Resource